VictorTagayun/CozmoWorld-Aquarium/README.md

 # Dependencies

-The 'Common' module is required in addition to the Cozmo module.
+The 'Cozmo' module is required for this program.
-Common is a package included in the Git repo: https://github.com/Wizards-of-Coz/Common